 Wednesday February 1, 2012

-Non functional testing is done to ensure that a system/application meets the specified performance requirements.
-Here in non functional software testing, by performance we do not only mean response time, but several other factors such as security, scalability and usability of the application as well.
+Non functional testing ensures that a system/application meets the specified performance requirements.
+In non functional software testing, by performance we do not only mean response time, but several other factors such as security, scalability and usability of the application as well.